The Three Gods

 I was attending church that morning.
 There is a great cathedral on the edge of the city, The cathedral Lux, which my family has attended daily since I was born.
 The Cathedral Lux is the largest cathedral in the world, built by the first King of Aeterna, King Innocent I. It hardly seems like a building at all when one is inside, since it’s so large and so full of windows.
 Every morning the whole cathedral is flooded with light, which illuminates row after row of gleaming wood pews and, ahead, the white marble altar.
 My family sits above the main floor in a balcony reserved for the noble class, in a special section near the front.

 This morning, I looked at the section next to us, which is usually empty, and saw a man sitting there alone.
-He had long black hair, which obscured his face as he examined the liturgy in his hands.
+He had long brown hair, which obscured his face as he examined the liturgy in his hands.

 I turned back to the marble altar, and to the old priest who stood on top.
-The altar where he stood was surrounded on all sides by a chorus of musicians, whose voices rose and fell as he spoke, accentuating all of the most important words in his sermon.
+The altar was surrounded on all sides by a chorus of musicians, whose voices rose and fell as he spoke, accentuating all of the most important words in his sermon.
 I often wondered how long they needed to practice, to make everything work so perfectly.

 “The Three Gods, whom we serve,” he was saying, “are vital to us.
 Likewise, our service to them is vital to maintaining harmony in our kingdom, our world, and the entire cosmos.”